ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Format of Scope

-The 'scope' parameter used for the KDC follows the AIF format.
+The 'scope' parameter SHOULD follow the AIF format.
+However, if the ACE transport profile, supports another 'scope' format, then implementations MAY use this format.

 Based on the generic AIF model

 ~~~~~~~~~~~
       AIF-Generic<Toid, Tperm> = [* [Toid, Tperm]]